ivs-kuleuven/platosim3/docs/source/OutputFile.md

 The <code>Armadillo</code> arrays (that are used internally to store the maps) are column-major rather than row-major.

+PlatoSim's output is configurable in the input file.
+Depending on whether the quantum efficiency, gain, saturation, etc. are taken into account, the units of the output can be photons, electrons, or ADU.

 ---

 <!-- ********* -->